Embattled Cal football coach Jeff Tedford has one of the NFL's biggest stars in his corner.

 He remains the most successful of many professional players Tedford's program has developed, having led Green Bay to the Super Bowl title after the 2010 season, then winning league MVP honors in 2011.

-Rodgers, recruited by Tedford out of Butte Community College in Oroville, said Tedford was a key figure in his
+Rodgers, recruited by Tedford out of Butte Community College in Oroville, said Tedford was a key figure in his development.

 "I know personally I owe a lot of my success to him," he said.
 "I talk to him in the offseason and look forward to coming to Berkeley every year to visit."